DeclanChidlow/vale.rocks/blog/feed/documents/Everything_Is_Chrome.md

 It didn't see success as instant as Firefox, but instead slowly crept up, to the point that by 2012 it was beating all other major browsers.
 From that point on, it only continued to grow and has taken complete dominance.

 In 2012, Safari was discontinued for Windows, where its market share had been decimated.
-However, it continued to remain a popular choice on Apple operating systems.
+However, it's continued to remain a popular choice on Apple operating systems.

 The following year, Opera announced its intention to switch from Presto to WebKit, although around the same time, Google announced they would be forking WebKit, to which they were already the largest contributor, to create Blink.
 Following this, Opera revised their plans and moved to Blink.